Ref-GS: Directional Factorization for 2D Gaussian Splatting: Ambiguity in Directional Query

 \section{Ambiguity in Directional Query}

-In prior Gaussian Splatting methods, the diffusion, reflection and refraction components of each primitive are simplified using view-dependent emission radiance, which significantly accelerates the forward rendering process without the needed of per instant lighting evaluation.
+In prior Gaussian Splatting methods, the diffusion, reflection and refraction components of each primitive are simplified using view-dependent emission radiance, which significantly accelerates the forward rendering process without the need for per-instance lighting evaluation.
 Then, they optimize the emission radiance together with the geometry jointly through an inverse rendering framework by backpropagating a multi-view photometric loss.

 We observe that this modeling suffers from serious representation ambiguities as illustrated in Fig.~\ref{fig:ambiguty} shows an integration process of three primitives.
 Consider the integration processing used by vanilla 3D and 2D Gaussian Splatting in (a), it queries view-dependent color using viewing direction, leading to strong bias to diffuse materials and high-frequency irradiance is generally fake by complex primitive overlaying; to handle strong reflection, Ref-NeRF~\cite{verbin2022refnerf} and its follow-ups~\cite{liang2023envidr, liu2023nero} utilize reflection direction as color query by considering point normal in (b).
 Unlike the continuous representation in NeRF that neighboring points' attributes are regularized to each other, Gaussian Splatting treats each point independently.
 Directly applying reflection direction provides limited gains due to the ambiguity between SH coefficients and the primitive orientation, \ie transforming viewing direction to reflection direction can be eliminated by the changing in SH coefficient.
 In practice, since irradiance is independent across primitives and multiple primitives contribute to a target ray, this inherently introduces strong ambiguities, leading to noisy reconstructions.